Displayr/rhtmlBuildUtils/README.md

 `gulp testVisual` : start server (`i.e., gulp serve`), take snapshots for each test definition.
 This command takes several parameters

-* (--acceptNewSnapshots) accept new snapshots.
+* **--acceptNewSnapshots**: accept new snapshots.
 Defaults to true
-* (--branch) which branch.
+* **--branch**: which branch.
 This determines where to save updated snapshots, and which snapshot set to use for a baseline
-* (--env) which env (local or travis).
+* **--env**: which env (local or travis).
 Always use local unless you are in travis.ci
-* (--headless) show or hide chrome during testing.
+* **--headless**: show or hide chrome during testing.
 Default true, which means hide chrome
-* (--log) echo browser log output.
-Not currently implemented
-* (--slowMo) numeriuc. add an X millisecond delay between each browser command.
+* **--slowMo**: numeric. add an X millisecond delay between each browser command.
 Useful for debugging interaction tests
-* (--snapshotDirectory) snapshots directory. where to read and write snapshots.
+* **--snapshotDirectory**: snapshots directory. where to read and write snapshots.
 This defaults to <widgetConfig.snapshotDirectory>/<ENV>/<BRANCH>
-* (--testNamePattern -t) run subset of tests using this string to filter snapshots.
+* **--testNamePattern**: run subset of tests using this string to filter snapshots.
 Can be file name or test name
-* (--updateSnapshots -u) accept all snapshots even if they have changed.
+* **--updateSnapshots**: accept all snapshots even if they have changed.
 Write the new snapshots into the snapshot directory

 `gulp testVisual_s` : just run the visual regression suite (skip the other steps, `gulp serve` must already be running).